lducc/lducc/README.md

 ### 🔥 About me

-Hey there!
-I’m a **2nd-year AI student** at FPT University, constantly pushing myself to bridge the gap between high-level code and theoretical foundations.
+Hi!
+I’m a **2nd-year AI student** at FPT University.
-💡 **Always striving for:** Deeper theoretical insights, cleaner research implementations, and more rigorous math.

-Let’s connect - I'm always up for a research challenge or a deep dive into a new paper/ project!
+I like math, I like games, I like AI, probably should stop overfitting my brain and my models

 ---